-\\The Graduate School pays out November and December fellowship stipends in one payment in November to ensure that all students receive their final fellowship stipend of the calendar year prior to Winter Break.
+^{}The Graduate School pays out November and December fellowship stipends in one payment in November to ensure that all students receive their final fellowship stipend of the calendar year prior to Winter Break.

-2023 - 2024 DOMESTIC GA STIPEND CALENDAR GA + FELLOWSHIP (SECOND - FIFTH YEARS)
+2024 - 2025 GA STIPEND CALENDAR GA + FELLOWSHIP (SECOND - FIFTH YEARS)

 During their second through fifth years in the program, students are funded as 50% GAs during the fall and spring semesters PLUS fellowship funding year-round (August through July) from the Graduate School.
-The total annual stipend amount is \$38,700.
+The total annual stipend amount for 2024-2025 is \$40,500.

 - August and May are half GA payments since GA appointments begin in the middle of August and end in the middle of May. - Students will receive their monthly fellowship stipend on a different date than their monthly GA stipend.
-The GA stipend is paid on the University's monthly payroll date, which is the 26th (or the closest weekday prior, should the 26th fall on a weekend or holiday).
+Fellowships are paid on the first Wednesday of the month.
+GA stipends are paid on the University's monthly payroll date, which is the 26th of the month (or the closest weekday prior, should the 26th fall on a weekend or holiday).